lintool/guide/writing-pet-peeves.md

 So, I would prefer "popularity of dense retrieval" over "dense retrieval's popularity".
 The issue in my mind is the scoping of the possessive morpheme: the actual syntactic structure of the latter is "[ dense retrieval ] 's popularity".
 As the noun phrase corresponding to the possessor increases in complexity, I find the possessive construction increasingly awkward.
-For example, "state-of-the-art dense retrieval models' popularity" is grammatically correct but I find awkward.
+For example, "state-of-the-art dense retrieval models' popularity" is grammatically correct but I find difficult to read.
 I would rephrase as "the popularity of state-of-the-art dense retrieval models".
 I encounter this issue frequently with native Mandarin speakers, likely because of 的-constructions, where the A in "A 的 B" can be arbitrarily complex.
 For example, "[ I want to go ] 的 place" (word for word gloss) is perfectly grammatical in Mandarin, whereas in English there is no grammatical counterpart using the possessive morpheme.